 However all is not as it seems…….

 The collector had been sold it as an unused example.
-While it is fine and genuine with good margins without gum, it is NOT unused.
+While it is fine and genuine with good margins and without gum, it is NOT unused.

-As can be seen in the enlargement, there are small traces of a red ink, the most apparent being in the lattice below the V. This red is consistent with the ink used for Maltese cross cancels.
-Also the entire stamp has a shiny glaze over its surface.
-It would normally be a matt.
-This appears to be a previously unknown example of a red cancellation removal trial.
+As can be seen, there are small traces of a red ink, the most apparent being in the lattice below the V. This red is consistent with the ink used for Maltese cross cancels.
+The entire stamp has a shiny glaze but would normally be matt.
+The surface is coated with a clear varnish or similar and this has prevented the ink being absorbed.
+In this example, there is close to complete success in removing the cancel.
+The traces of red are small and it could have been re-used with little risk of detection.
+After all, the dealer had sold it as ‘unused’ and he didn’t have to check it in dim gaslight.
+This is a previously unknown example of a red cancellation removal trial.

+It had long been thought that the trial cancels were only in black.
+This one, clearly in red, was very close to a completely successful removal.
 Had this same stamp been cancelled in black, the small residual amounts would be totally lost against the black of the stamp.
 It is probably that the same result could have been achieved with a coating of gum Arabic or similar.
-Here soaking would remove the cancel and the gum.
-Many ‘unused’ examples may well be trials with completely successful removal of the cancellation.
+Here soaking in water would remove the cancel and the coating.